I made haste, and delayed not to keep thy commandments – Psalm 119:60

-There are many different areas in our lives we can procrastinate.
+There are many different areas in our lives where we can procrastinate.
 Some of the areas can be such as study or work projects, health check-ups, or exercise routines.
-Any task we need to complete, any problem we need to solve or any goal we might want to achieve can be a source of procrastination.
-Many times we will use excuses to make us feel better when we delay something such as “I’m too tired, I’ll do it tomorrow”.
-“It is too nice a day to spend on this” or “I’m too busy to do it now”.
+Any task we need to complete, any problem we need to solve, or any goal we might want to achieve can be a source of procrastination.

 The thing with these excuses is that there is often some truth to them.
-For an example, it may be true that you are tired, or it is a nice day or you don’t have enough time, the problem is that you then conclude from these truths that it is OK not to do the task now, but to leave it to another time.
+For example, it may be true that you are tired, or it is a nice day, or you don’t have enough time; the problem is that you then conclude from these truths that it is OK not to do the task now, but to leave it to another time.

-People will often beat themselves up and become high self-critical as a consequence of their procrastination and generally, when you do self-criticism it often makes the task or goal like a chore, and the unmotivated you will feel overwhelmed which will keep the procrastinating to be continued.
+People will often beat themselves up and become highly self-critical as a consequence of their procrastination, and generally, when you do self-criticism, it often makes the task or goal like a chore, and the unmotivated you will feel overwhelmed, which will keep the procrastinating to be continued.
 The more you put something off, the more task piles up around you, and the more overwhelming it will make you want to avoid it.

-To get a handle on procrastinating, make a list of things you desire to do, and make a time frame when you want to complete the task.
-Don’t make all of your tasks easy, but make some difficult.
-Make a note of why you want to avoid doing the task, then make a conscious decision, you will complete the task.
+To get a handle on procrastinating, make a list of things you desire to do and make a time frame when you want to complete the task.
+Don’t make all of your tasks easy, but make some problematic.
+Make a note of why you want to avoid doing the task, then make a conscious decision you will complete the task.

 We must also know the more we procrastinate the more we’re missing out on receiving knowledge that will assist us with our spiritual walk as well as give us wisdom and knowledge for our natural life.
 Procrastination is something that can hinder us naturally as well as spiritually, but through the grace of God, we can conquer procrastination and anything else that will come to hinder and stop our success.